How Do I:

 Car Seat Installed

 The Montgomery County Health Department has certified car seat technicians who inspect child safety seats.
-Car seat checks are by appointment ONLY.
-This service is free and open to all residents of Montgomery County.
-The Montgomery Hose Fire Company, located at 201 West Freedley Street in Norristown, is a car seat check location on the second Wednesday of every month.
-To make an appointment, call 610-278-5119.
+Participants are educated on the proper way to install a car seat in their car, and to ensure their child is properly restrained in the car seat.
+Car seat checks are by appointment only.
+This service is free of charge and open to all residents of Montgomery County.

 Rent a Hall